Rc85/gongle/README.md

 ### Following Posts

 Users can follow a post by clicking on the star button at the top right of a post.
 Followed posts are listed in the user profile.
-However, there is a plan to list them in the forum for quick access.
+However, there are plans to list them in the forum for quick access.

+### Notifications

+User will receive notifications when their post has a reply.
+A counter will display the number of new notifications in the user panel.
+Users can also view all their notifications in their profile.

 ### User Profile

 #### Stats

 The stats tab shows the total number of upvote and downvote that the user has received, total honor received (to be implemented), and total posts.
-There is also a chart that shows the user's post frequency for the current month.
-There is a plan to allow filtering by months.
+There is also a chart that shows the user's post frequency for the current month and can be filtered by different months.

 At the bottom of the tab is a list of violation issued to the user by the mods/admins.
 It is not visible to the public.